 Evidence suggests that those in caring roles often wait until they are very unwell before reaching out for support (NHS England People Plan).

 Staff must be encouraged to get the support that they need, as soon as it is needed.
 And leaders, teams and employers need to keep offering people support to stay well at work, and keep offering it consistently, across teams, organisations and sectors.
-If you're looking for your local employer based support details, click here.

 The Keeping Well service are also available for consultation to support teams, contact us to find out more.

 Launched in response to COVID-19, Keeping Well (NWL) is a staff mental health and wellbeing service that provides proactive outreach and rapid access to assessment and local evidence-based mental health services and support where needed.